zoracam/zoracam/privacy-policy-en.md

 **Last Updated**: March 17, 2025
 **Effective Date**: March 17, 2025
-**App Name**: `Zorya`
+**App Name**: `zoracam`

-Thank you for using Zorya Camera.
+Thank you for using zoracam.
 We take your privacy seriously.
 This Privacy Policy explains how we collect, use, and protect your personal information.

 ## 1. Information Collection and Use
 ### 1.1 Required Permissions